 However, attempts to abolish GID as a diagnosis tend to set alarm bells off amongst transsexual people, because as things stand, anywhere that follows the former Harry Benjamin Standards of Care (now the WPATH Standards of Care) essentially requires that transsexual people have a diagnosis of GID to access treatment.
 This is something of a complex issue amongst transsexual people - we don't generally recognise our gender identities as a disorder and would typically prefer to speak in terms of gender dysphoria and the distress and pain it causes us.

-(oestrogen, testosterone, urological surgeons, etc.).
+In a world where our gender identities were depathologised, we still need to deal with the medical community because they have stuff we need (oestrogen, testosterone, urological surgeons, etc.).
 This is where it gets a bit complicated because excepting special cases, like pregnancy, public healthcare systems tend to shy away from treating people when they don't feel there's anything wrong with them (they start using phrases like "lifestyle choice", and tell people to pay for things themselves).

 Simply abolishing GID as a diagnosis without replacing it with something else therefore has the potential to leave transsexual people up a certain creek without a paddle.
 In a better world we might instead focus on gender dysphoria as the cause of a range of problems which need medical attention.
 As with many medical issues, if you treat the root cause, the secondary problems it causes tend to go away.
-There is therefore often pathology present, but as a result of being denied realisation of our gender identities
+There is therefore often pathology present, but as a result of being denied realisation of our gender identities.

 This is a subtlety which can be lost on non-trans activists who see the way other members of the LGBT community have been mistreated by doctors in the past, and start forming simplistic conclusions about how transsexual people must be similarly abused.
 "Being gay used to be classed as a mental illness!" an enthusiastic activist might chant, "Being trans is like that now, and we need to save the trans people from the evil medics!".